walidaslam7/Mapify/README.md

 <img alt="Github License" src="https://img.shields.io/github/license/walidaslam7/Mapify" />
 <br/>

-This solution provides a Geocoding API for Pakistan cities, which allows developers to easily retrieve the latitude and longitude coordinates of a given city.
-The API is designed to be simple and easy to use, and it can be integrated into any web or mobile application.
-In addition to the Geocoding API for Pakistan cities, this solution also contains World Cities JSON files, which provide latitude and longitude coordinates for cities around the world.
+This solution offers a Geocoding API tailored for Pakistani cities, enabling developers to effortlessly fetch the latitude and longitude coordinates of a specified city.
+The API boasts simplicity and user-friendliness, making it seamless to integrate into both web and mobile applications.
+Beyond the Geocoding API for Pakistani cities, this solution also includes JSON files for World Cities, furnishing latitude and longitude coordinates for cities globally.

 ## Technologies